kwrooijen/gungnir/doc/modules/query.md

 ## Querying Relations

-Gungnir provides an atom for reading with relations.
+Gungnir provides an atom for accessing relations.
 If you've defined relations in the [model](https://kwrooijen.github.io/gungnir/model.html) these atoms will become available when you query records.

 ### Relation atom